September 20, 2018

-Recent discussions at the federal level related to Title IX have raised questions and concerns at many colleges and Universities.
+Discussions at the federal level related to Title IX regulations continue to raise questions at many colleges and Universities.
 We reaffirm that the University is strongly committed to supporting members of our community on these issues, and that commitment is independent of legal requirements.
 In addition, the University will continue to ensure compliance with Title IX and relevant federal regulations and state law.

-The University continues to make substantial efforts to address allegations of sexual misconduct and ensure that we respond to such incidents in a prompt and thorough manner that is equitable for all participants, best serves our community and complies with the applicable laws and regulations.
+The University makes substantial efforts to address allegations of sexual misconduct and ensure that we respond to such incidents in a prompt and thorough manner that is equitable for all participants, best serves our community and complies with the applicable laws and regulations.

-I want to highlight a few of these important resources and reporting options for you.
+I want to highlight a few of these efforts, and important resources and reporting options for you.

-Sexual misconduct awareness and prevention training is mandatory for all students, faculty, other academic appointees, staff, and postdoctoral researchers.
-Michele Rasmussen (Dean of Students in the University), Bridget Collier (Associate Provost & Title IX Coordinator for the University), and Ronn Kolbash (Interim AVP of Human Resources) will send a follow-up message containing specific details regarding the logistics of these training programs.
-The University welcomes feedback on these programs, which will continue to be developed and updated over time.
+Sexual misconduct awareness and prevention training is mandatory every year for all students, faculty, other academic appointees, staff, and postdoctoral researchers.
+Michele Rasmussen (Dean of Students in the University), Bridget Collier (Associate Provost & Title IX Coordinator for the University), and Casey Cook (AVP of Human Resources) will send a follow-up message containing specific details regarding the logistics of these training programs.
+The University welcomes feedback on these programs, which continue to be developed and updated over time.